A-Zalt/better-commando/README.md

 To set the prefix for a user:
 1) Skip steps 2-5 if you have set up the custom prefixes already
 2) Create a file in the folder with your bot with any name, however extension must be .json
-4) Set `bettercmd.filename` to the name of your file, minus the JSON extension.
+4) Set `bettercmd.userFilename` to the name of your file, minus the JSON extension.
-5) Enable prefixes by using the `bettercmd.enablePrefixes()` function
+5) Enable prefixes by using the `bettercmd.enableUserPrefixes()` function
 6) Use `bettercmd.setUserPrefix(id, prefix)` to set the prefix

 You can also reset the prefix with `bettercmd.resetUserPrefix(id)`

+You can do the same thing with guilds, the only difference is you have to replace all "user" with "guild"

 ## Cooldowns
 Cooldowns are quite simple. `cooldown` is a property of a command with type object in which you must provide the `time` property (cooldown in ms) and worksFor, which is just an empty object, but is required in order for the cooldown to work.